History of Kooser State Park

-Kooser State Park is named for John Kooser and his descendants who in 1827, settled in the western end of the park near Kooser Spring.
+Kooser State Park is named for John Kooser and his descendants who settled in the western end of the park near Kooser Spring in 1827.
 This original 920-acre tract was sold to the United Lumber Company in 1913.

 After the lumber company declared bankruptcy, the Commonwealth of Pennsylvania purchased 2,730 acres, which included 720 acres of the original Kooser tract, for use as a forest reserve.
 In 1920, this area became part of Forbes State Forest.

 With the advent of affordable automobiles and the growing popularity of auto camping, the Kooser Public Camp was developed at the Van Dyke Spring in 1925.
 The camp was popular with travelers along PA 31 and included an open front lean-to, comfort station, tables and benches, fireplaces, and garbage container.

 Civilian Conservation Corps

 In 1933, an area west of the Kooser Public Camp was selected as a site for a Civilian Conservation Corps (CCC) Camp S-99-PA.